IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 ## March is I Love To Read Month

 Every March, Island View students and staff celebrate reading all month long!
 This year we have tons of new and fun ways to dive into a good book and share your experience with others.
-Look for information going home at the end of February and get ready to celebrate reading like never before!
+Look for information going home in Thursday Yellow Folders and get ready to celebrate reading like never before!

 ## Picture Day is Two Weeks Away